 Enlist the Support of Family and Friends.
 Be clear about your needs and intentions to take time for yourself with those that love and support you, especially your spouse or partner, as they are in closest proximity to your everyday life.
 Many times you will find that your partner is likewise depleted in which case the two of you can explore ways to support each other in self care activities each week.
 Make sure to celebrate one another’s successes.

-Be Present and Proactive With Your Unique Process
+Stay Present During Your Unique Process

 I encourage you to start defining your unique path to self care, being mindful that it is through the active choices you make to participate in activities that are known to nourish your physical, mental, emotional, and spiritual well being that you not only positively impact yourself but also the overall well being of the planet.